Adin Huntington

 Adin Huntington (born March 18, 2002) is an American professional football defensive tackle for the Cleveland Browns of the National Football League (NFL).
 He previously played college football for the Kent State Golden Flashes, Louisiana–Monroe Warhawks, and Tulane Green Wave.

-Early life and high school
+Early life

 Huntington attended high school at Mountain View located in Stafford, Virginia.
 Coming out of high school, he committed to play college football for the Kent State Golden Flashes.

 College career

 Kent State

 During his three-year career at Kent State from 2020 through 2022, he tallied 45 tackles with eight going for a loss and three sacks, where after the conclusion of the 2022 season, Huntington decided to enter his name into the NCAA transfer portal.

 Louisiana–Monroe

 Huntington transferred to play for the Louisiana–Monroe Warhawks.
 In week two of the 2023 season, he recorded 14 tackles and a half a sack in a win over Lamar.
 During the 2023 season, he totaled 63 tackles with 16 going for a loss, eight and a half sacks, and three forced fumbles.
 He earned 2nd-team all conference honors in the Sun Belt.
 After the conclusion of the 2023 season, Huntington once again decided to enter his name into the NCAA transfer portal.